TLS inspection

 Click Next to complete the certificate import.

-2. View the imported certificate: Run certmgr.msc in Command Prompt to open the Certificate Manager.
+2. View imported certificates: Enter certmgr.msc in the Command Prompt to open the Certificate Manager.

 SUSE